Schedule of Events

 Adult: $15.00

 With more activities, you’ll wish the weekend didn’t have to end.
-Don’t miss the Alumni Awards Assembly, picnic lunch, and President Troha’s Q&A session.
+Don’t miss the Alumni Awards Assembly, Picnic on the Quad, or presentation on Juniata's 150th.
 Then, enjoy dinner with your classmates and reminisce about your favorite memories.

 Pick up room keys and registration materials upon arrival.